Medication Search: Jamp-Senna S

 What other drugs could interact with this medication?

-There may be an interaction between senna – docusate sodium and mineral oil.
+There may be an interaction between senna – docusate sodium and digoxin.

 If you are taking either of these medications, speak with your doctor or pharmacist.
 Depending on your specific circumstances, your doctor may want you to: